Hemisphere-Project/ESPNowMeshClock/README.md

 - All devices in the mesh blink in perfect unison
 - Shows how to use mesh time for coordinated animations
 - Includes alternative pattern examples (breathing, pulses)

-Ideal for light shows, DMX control, and coordinated displays.

 ---